 Lines of Resolution

-Put simply, the lines of resolution determine the resolution of a vibration spectrum.
+Lines of resolution determines the resolution of a vibration spectrum.
 A lines of resolution value will include more spectral lines.
 A higher lines of resolution value is beneficial for low-frequency control and a more accurate excitation of resonances.

-All vibration control hardware from Vibration Research has 26,000 lines of resolution.
+All vibration control hardware from Vibration Research support 104,000 lines of resolution.

 The dynamic range represents the range of voltage that the hardware can properly control during a test.
 The maximum signal level, noise floor, and harmonic distortion determine the limits of a controller and make up its dynamic range.
 Test equipment, such as vibration control hardware, can never have too high of a dynamic range.